 Sessions are held every Friday from 4pm to 5pm (you can come late or leave early) in room 307, third floor in Kingston Hall.

 Everyone is welcome!

-With approximately 450 student clubs to choose from, you can easily enhance what you learn in the classroom and give you the chance to embrace your passions.
+With approximately 450 student clubs to choose from, you can easily enhance what you learn in the classroom and have a chance to embrace your passions.
 More than 100 cultural and ethnic student clubs and organizations foster diversity and cultural engagement on campus.
-Below are AMS (Alma Mater Society) clubs that may be of interests for students of Chinese:
+Below are AMS (Alma Mater Society) clubs that may be of interest to students of Chinese:

 |Queen's Chinese Students' Association||Queen's Chinese Students' Association (QCSA) represents the Chinese community within the Queen’s student body as well as the Kingston community.
 It is a cultural club that hosts events throughout the school year to foster friendship, to strengthen the ties between the school and the community, and to educate, inform, and promote Chinese culture.|